How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 And the site will present you with a huge list of domain names that you can choose from or use your creativity to tweak them a bit to make it even more personal.

-Now once you’ve decided your domain name, head over to godaddy.com or namecheap.com and search for your domain name and rest is self-explanatory.
+Now once you’ve decided on your domain name, head over to namecheap.com and search for your domain name and if it’s available, buy it.
+Don’t overthink it.

-Once you’ve decided your domain purchase, you’ll have to fill out your billing details and you can buy it by using your debit card, credit card or through net banking.
+Once you’ve added your domain to the cart, you’ll have to fill out your billing details and you can buy it by using your debit card, credit card or net banking.

 Buy a hosting plan

-And if you’re on a tight budget, go with Bluehost.
+And if you need a second recommendation, go with Bluehost.

-All the hosting plans from the above-mentioned hosting providers come with a minimum of 30-days money-back guarantee.
-This means you can use it for 30 days and if you don’t like it, you can ask for your money back, no questions asked.
+All the hosting plans from the above-mentioned hosting providers come with a minimum of a 30-days money-back guarantee.
+This means you can use it for 30 days and if you don’t like it, you can ask for your money back within 30 days, no questions asked.

-Use the links below to get a good discount from my recommended Hosting Companies:
+Use the links below to get a huge discount from my recommended Hosting Companies:

-Next action steps, once you are done with the above steps:
+Next action steps, once you have purchased your hosting:

 Set up your blog